 Key advancements in CNNs include:

-- Architectural Innovations: The introduction of architectures like ResNet, which uses skip connections to allow for deeper networks, and EfficientNet, which optimizes network scaling, have significantly improved performance on various tasks.
+- Architectural Innovations: Performance on a variety of tasks has been greatly enhanced by the introduction of architectures such as ResNet, which uses skip connections to enable deeper networks, and EfficientNet, which optimizes network scaling.

 Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM)